Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Appendix A

 \subsection{Privacy Analysis}

 In Section~\ref{sec:prvcAnalysis}, we quantify privacy risks against social media tweets and reveal interesting findings about user identification from just 3 sensitive tweets.
-In Figure~\ref{fig:overallPrivacyRisk}, we show an average privacy risk across various topics and increasing number of tweets.
-It is clear from the figure that COVID-19 related tweets are capable of re-identifying users with at least 94\% of privacy risk.
-Similarly, in Table~\ref{tab2:case1}, we provide few examples where users are mentioning some personal identifiable information (PII) in their tweets.
+In Figure~\ref{fig:overallPrivacyRisk}, we show an average privacy risk across various topics and \ik{an} increasing number of tweets.
+It is clear from the figure that COVID-19-related tweets are capable of re-identifying users with at least 94\% privacy risk.
+Similarly, in Table~\ref{tab2:case1}, we provide a few examples where users mention personal identifiable information (PII) in their tweets.